-22.2 A Base Service For Read Operations
+27.2 A Base Service For Read Operations

-Most of the JAX-RS service must provide both a (filtered) list of entities or individual entity (e.g. events, venues and bookings).
+Most JAX-RS services must provide both a (filtered) list of entities or individual entity (e.g. events, venues and bookings).
 Instead of duplicating the implementation into each individual service we create a base service class and wire the helper objects in.

-src/main/java/org/jboss/jdf/example/ticketmonster/rest/BaseEntityService.java
+src/main/java/org/jboss/jdf/example/ticketmonster/rest/BaseEntityService.java will support the following methods: